Lucas Wars

-Lucas Wars (originally Les Guerres de Lucas) is a graphic novel written by Laurent Hopman and illustrated by Renaud Roche, first released in France in 2023, about the makings of the first episode of the Star Wars saga.
+Lucas Wars (originally Les Guerres de Lucas) is a 2023 French biographical graphic novel, written by Laurent Hopman and illustrated by Renaud Roche.
+It is a biography of filmmaker George Lucas, and the behind-the-scenes struggles he faced to produce the 1977 feature film Star Wars.
+It was released in France by Deman Editions on October 4, 2023, and in the United States by 23rd Street Books (an imprint of Macmillan Publishers) on September 16, 2025.

 Synopsis

-Lucas Wars tells the story of George Lucas, who overcame obstacles to create and direct the first Star Wars film in 1977.
+Lucas Wars tells the story of filmmaker George Lucas, and the struggles he faced in produce the first Star Wars film in 1977.

 Release

 Before its release, the rights to Lucas Wars had already been purchased for publication in 15 countries.

 The French edition Les Guerres de Lucas was published on 4 October 2023 by Deman Éditions.

 The English translation Lucas Wars was released in September 2025.

 In October 2025, Les Guerres de Lucas - Épisode 2 (Lucas Wars - Episode 2) was released in France.
 It tells the story of the production of The Empire Strikes Back and the creation of Indiana Jones.

 Critical reception

 The magazine Le Point praises it as a fast-paced, sensitive graphic novel, a credible and sensitive portrait of George Lucas, and appreciates the important presence of two Star Wars heroes who are too rarely celebrated: Marcia Lucas, unofficial consultant to her husband, and the visionary producer Alan Ladd.